 Auto-refreshing a web page means having it reload automatically at set intervals without you pressing anything.
 There are several ways to accomplish this, from simple browser features to dedicated monitoring tools that alert you when something actually changes.

-This guide covers five methods for auto-refreshing web pages, from the simplest (no setup required) to the most powerful (automated change detection with alerts).
+This guide covers four methods, from the simplest (no setup required) to the most powerful (automated change detection with alerts), including a console script that pings you when a keyword appears.

 Method 1: Browser Extensions